kailas098/Crypto-payment-app-using-blockchain/README.md

 The application requires streamlit so run `pip install streamlit`

-Using streamlit run the app `fintech_finder.py`
+Using streamlit run the app `blockchain_payment_app.py`
 ```
-streamlit run fintech_finder.py
+streamlit run blockchain_payment_app.py
 ```

 > **Note**
 I rely on **Ganache** for my blockchain environment.
-You must copy a mnemonic phrase into a `.env` file in the same directory.
-Create a varible `MNEMONIC = '<insert mnemonic phrase here>'`
+You must copy a mnemonic phrase into a `.env` file into the same directory.
+Create a varible `MNEMONIC = '<insert mnemonic phrase here>'` and save it in the `.env` file.
+Inside the `blockchain_payment_app.py`, update the `candidate_database` dictionary with new customer accounts addresses.

 Here is a screenshot of the app running on `http://localhost:8501`.